 If you are distributing your app through an internal channel, such as MobileIron, Airwatch, or a webpage on your intranet, you will need a Provisioning Profile created in your Enterprise Developer account.

 - Navigate to https://developer.apple.com/account and log in with your credentials.
-Click on the 'Certificates, Identifiers & Profiles' sections, and then on 'Provisioning Profiles' section.
+Click on the 'Certificates, Identifiers & Profiles' section, and then on the 'Provisioning Profiles' section.

 - Click on the '+' button above and to the right of the list window.